The Tracheal Resection Surgery That Gave Me My Voice Back: Slitting My Throat to Save My Life

 When I went in for the tracheal resection I was very excited.
 I understood that I would need to stay in the hospital for at least 5 days to recover, and it was a serious and invasive surgery.
 They were going to cut into my throat, saw through my windpipe twice, and then shorten my windpipe by removing the section that contained the stenosis.
 Then they would sew the two good ends together.
 The staff talked to me seriously and asked if I understood the dangers of the surgery and possible complications that may arise.
 I was aware… One possibility was that my vocal chords could be damaged during the procedure.
 So I would have a very altered voice if this were to happen.
 The worse case scenario is that I could die.

+I recognize now how difficult that decision was, but after everything I had been through, my fear of death seemed to be muted.
 I was thinking “dude, I don’t care… If it can bring my voice back… Or a voice at least, we’re doing it!”
-I figured that if I do die, it was a decent run.
-I don’t have a wife or kids, so it was a very easy decision to make.
-For me, I felt like not being able to eat or talk was hardly a life worth living anyway… I take it back.
-Steven Hawking is certainly a life worth living, and he can’t talk… Either way, I’m glad that I opted in… And I’m glad that I never feared having the surgery for even a second.
+At the time, I felt like not being able to eat or talk was hardly a life worth living anyway, but I now take it back.
+Steven Hawking is certainly a life worth living, and he can’t talk.
+Either way, I’m glad that I opted in… And I’m glad that I never feared having the surgery for even a second.

 I vaguely remember being asked to to count back from a hundred.
 The next thing I remember is waking up and having no idea if the surgery had been done.
 So I tried to do something that I hadn’t been able to do for months: smell.
 I tried to breathe through my nose and it worked!!!!
 It smelled of disinfectant and sickness in my recovery room, but it smelled like regaining my senses to me, which smelled amazing!